 “Working in the library space, staff can often go through the motions and continue activities without applied mental engagement.
 If we can hop outside ourselves and view situations from other perspectives, we can identify how someone else is experiencing the space.
 It’s often the customer view which gets missed in library refurbishments.”

 Linda and her staff team used structured observation research techniques and meticulous recording of their results to observe the way visitors used the physical space.
 The project included taking photographs of specific areas and observed barriers.
 One key finding they made was that the layout did not accommodate the different ways that people wanted to use the library.
 People who wanted to study and people who wanted to chat had to use the same cramped space, making everyone uncomfortable.
 Other observations revealed that the layout did not make browsing easy.
 It became clear that clutter and large information desks were creating formidable barriers, making it hard for staff to interact with customers and making the whole library appear uninviting.

 “When it came time to meet with the design team, not only did we have a refined document with clear objectives for them to start with, I had a team of staff who were fully invested and even passionate about the project.
 Everyone in the group felt that they had weight and the architects knew clearly what our issues were and what we were trying to achieve with the refurbishment.”

 Once the refurbishment was complete, Linda found that work flow routines needed to be changed to fit with the new layout and that some of the signage needed a rethink.
-Customers reacted with huge praise for the new layout and appreciation for the staff, who are much more available to chat.
-Loans from magazines and reader-centred displays have increased.
+Patrons reacted with huge praise for the new layout and appreciation for the staff, who are much more available to chat.
+Loans from magazines and reader-centered displays have increased.

-Click on the photos below to see the difference that a customer-centred refurbishment has made to the space.
+Click on the photos below to see the difference that a customer-centered refurbishment has made to the space.